sakanomichi/SillyTavern-LorebookStickySort/README.md

 2. Enable debug logging in the extension settings
 3. Verify all files are in the correct directory
 4. Try clearing your browser cache
+5. If preferences seem stuck, use the "Clear All Preferences" button

 ## Technical Details